In fairness, I want to present both sides in this article. I have also included a comment that was left by a current resident.

 Even if this is going to be your primary residence, you may decide that the affordability of properties in Timber Pines makes buying one worth the risk.
 This is a perfectly reasonable decision, as long as you are aware of the potential problems.

 To find more information about Timber Pines, you can contact their community association at (877) 862-7767 or go online at www.timberpines.com.
+As you will see from their website, it is a beautiful community.

 You may also be interested in reading these additional blog posts: